Ang3lFir3/Chewie/readme.md

-## Getting started
+## Getting Started
+See the Wiki for the moment.

+## Contributing to Chewie
 To work on Chewie:
 1. Clone the repo
-2. execute .\build to have chewie bootstrap itself and run tests.
+2. execute .\build -bootstrap to have chewie bootstrap itself (download dependencies) and run tests.
+If you try to just run build, it will fail as chewie won't download unless you are executing it on purpose.

-## To package Chewie
-.\build -T Package

-## Trying out chewie during 2.0.0 prerelease

-Add your directory with the nupkg to a custom feed.

-### To install Chewie inside of VS
-install-package chewie -version 2.0.0

-### To install Chewie outside of VS
-nuget install chewie -x -v 2.0.0;.\Chewie\tools\init.ps1 "" $pwd\Chewie\tools
+3. execute .\build after bootstrapping in order to run tests automatically.
+4. execute .\build -t package to create the NuGet/Chocolatey package
+5. execute .\build -t TestChocolatey in order to deploy the package you created locally.
+When you install Chewie via Chocolatey or Visual Studio, the initialization script will load it into the current user's PowerShell Modules folder.
+This makes the chewie command available in any PowerShell session.

 ##License
 This software is released under the MIT License